 Opened: December 20, 1913 as Hollywood's second theatre with the initial admission price of 10 cents.
 The facade was of white glazed brick with marble tile in the lobby.
 The auditorium featured Corinthian columns and a coffered ceiling.
 The owner of the project was H.L.
 Lewis.
 The Idle Hour had been the first theatre to open in Hollywood, in late 1910 or early 1911.

 By 1950 Metropolitan Theatres was the operator.
-The Hollywood was operated for years by Fox West Coast and its successor companies NGC and Mann Theatres.
+The Hollywood was later operated for years by Fox West Coast and its successor companies NGC and Mann Theatres.
 Frequently it was used as a moveover house from the Chinese.
 It was a grind operation for a while under NGC.
 Mann did a remodel in 1977 (including a 70mm installation) for a moveover of "Star Wars."
 "Blade Runner" also had a good run here in 1982.

 Architects: Kremple and Erkes did the building originally.
 Evidently there was a minor remodel in 1927.
 S. Charles Lee and Clifford Balch (together?) supposedly did a renovation in 1936 and replaced the original white brick facade with a deco version.
 The signage currently on the building is from that remodel.
 Stories so far about who did 30s remodel work (and when) is sketchy and contradictory.
 On the Cinema Treasures site there's also a mention of Claud Beelman being involved in the remodel work, possibly just the interior, and they use 1938 as the date for that.